sparesparrow/mcp-prompts/README.md

 - [ ] Add badges for supported MCP clients (LM Studio, LibreChat, etc.) to README

 Feel free to suggest more tasks or open issues for anything you find!

 ---

+## FAQ & Troubleshooting

+**Q: The server starts but I can't access it at http://localhost:3003/health.**
+A: Make sure the server is running, the port is not blocked by a firewall, and you are using the correct address.
+If running in Docker, check port mappings and container status.

+**Q: Prompts are not showing up in my client (e.g., Cursor IDE, Claude Desktop, LM Studio).**
+A: Double-check the client configuration (server URL, port, and protocol).
+Ensure MCP-Prompts is running and accessible from the client machine.
+See the [User Guides](./USER_GUIDE.md) for step-by-step setup.

+**Q: How do I add or update environment variables?**
+A: You can set environment variables in your shell, `.env` file, or Docker Compose file.
+See [docs/02-configuration.md](./docs/02-configuration.md) for all supported variables and their defaults.

+**Q: How do I chain prompts or create multi-step workflows?**
+A: Use templates with variables and reference outputs between steps.
+See [examples/advanced-workflow-example.json](./examples/advanced-workflow-example.json) and the [Templates Guide](./docs/05-templates-guide.md) for details.

+**Q: I get ESM/TypeScript errors when running tests.**
+A: Use the provided npm scripts (e.g., `npm run test:unit`) and ensure all imports use explicit `.js` extensions.
+See the ESM/TypeScript/Jest notes in this README.

+**Q: Where can I find more help or report issues?**
+A: Check the [User Guides](./USER_GUIDE.md), [docs/](./docs/) directory, or open an issue on [GitHub](https://github.com/sparesparrow/mcp-prompts/issues).

+---